decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-07-29-2-round-3-round-simplex.md

 ## 2 round $n=5f+1$ recast to $n=3f+2p+1$

-To start, here is the $n=5f+1$ protocol, adapted to $n=3f+2p+1$ to obtain safety for $f$ Byzantine and liveness for $p$ Byzantine and honest leader.
+To start, here is the $n=5f+1$ protocol, adapted to $n=3f+2p+1$ to obtain safety for up to $f$ Byzantine faults and liveness assuming up to $p$ Byzantine and an honest leader.
 The only changes are that the commit quorum size becomes $n-p$, and the certificate size becomes $n-p-2f$.
 (See our [last post](https://decentralizedthoughts.github.io/2025-07-18-two-round-Simplex/) for why the certificate size should be $2f$ less than commit quorum size.)